MEET THE INDUSTRY LEADERS WHO SHAPE THE FUTURE OF MINING

 Find out more at https://australia.future-of-mining.com/

-Future of Mining took place from 25th - 26th March 2019.
-The Future of Mining event brought together C-suite, Heads and Managers of Mine Operations, METS and Support Services from top enterprises around the globe to debate, come up with answers and define the current and future mining landscape.
+Future of Mining takes place on the 25th - 26th March 2019.
+The Future of Mining event brings together C-suite, Heads and Managers of Mine Operations, METS and Support Services from top enterprises around the globe to debate, come up with answers and define the current and future mining landscape.

-Future of Mining addressed the key strategic and operational questions that matter from project/operations level management through to the boardroom.
-This event was designed to step away from the traditional transactional conference model to provide a transformational experience.
+Future of Mining addresses the key strategic and operational questions that matter from project/operations level management through to the boardroom.
+This event is designed to step away from the traditional transactional conference model to provide a transformational experience.